Yinotheria

 Yinotheria is a proposed basal subclass clade of crown mammals uniting the Shuotheriidae, an extinct group of mammals from the Jurassic of Eurasia, with Australosphenida, a group of mammals known from the Jurassic to Cretaceous of Gondwana, which possibly include living monotremes.
 Today, there are only five surviving species of monotremes which live in Australia and New Guinea, consisting of the platypus and four species of echidna.
-Fossils of yinotheres have been found in England, China, Russia, Madagascar and Argentina.
+Fossils of yinotheres have been found in Britain, China, Russia, Madagascar and Argentina.
 Contrary to other known crown mammals, they retained postdentary bones as shown by the presence of a postdentary trough.
 The extant members (monotremes) developed the mammalian middle ear independently.

+Other studies have rejected Yinotheria, finding Shuotheriidae to be unrelated to Australosphenida and outside crown Mammalia.

 Evolutionary history

 According to genetic studies, Yinotheria diverged from other mammals around 220 to 210 million years ago, at some point in the Triassic or Early Jurassic.
 The oldest-known fossils are a bit younger, dating around 168 to 163 million years in the Middle Jurassic.
-These fossils are the genera Pseudotribos of China, Shuotherium of both China and England, Itatodon of Siberia and Paritatodon of Kyrgyzstan and England.
+These fossils are the genera Pseudotribos of China, Shuotherium of both China and the United Kingdom, Itatodon of Siberia and Paritatodon of Kyrgyzstan and the UK.
 These, which belong to the family Shuotheriidae, are the only known northern hemisphere group of yinotherians.

 The infraclass Australosphenida appeared around the same time as Shuotheriidae.
 The family Henosferidae, comprising the genera Henosferus, Ambondro, and Asfaltomylos, has been found in the southern hemisphere at locations in Argentina and Madagascar.
 This suggests that this family could have been more widespread and diverse in Gondwana during that time; however, due to their fragile state, some fossils might have been destroyed by geological events.

 The family Ausktribosphenidae and the first monotremes appeared in the Early Cretaceous, in the region that is now known as Australasia.
 Despite being found in the same region of the world and in the same time period, recent work has found that the older Henosferidae is the sister taxon to Monotremata, with Ausktribosphenidae being the next sister taxa in Australosphenida.
 Ausktribosphenidae includes the genera Bishops and Ausktribosphenos.

 Some 110-million-year-old monotreme fossil jaw fragments were found at Lightning Ridge, New South Wales.
 These fragments, from the species Steropodon galmani, are the oldest known monotreme fossils.
 Fossils from the genera Kollikodon, Teinolophos, and Obdurodon have also been discovered.
 In 1991, a fossil tooth of a 61-million-year-old platypus was found in southern Argentina (since named Monotrematum, though it is now considered to be an Obdurodon species).
 (See fossil monotremes below.)
 Molecular clock and fossil dating give a wide range of dates for the split between echidnas and platypuses, with one survey putting the split at 19 to 48 million years ago, but another putting it at 17 to 89 million years ago.
 All these dates are more recent than the oldest known platypus fossils, suggesting that both the short-beaked and long-beaked echidna species are derived from a platypus-like ancestor.